Welcome to the Home of the Desert RATS

 We encourage everyone to listen to the National Traffic System NETS.
 They are held every Tuesday and Thursday at 8:30 PM on the PAPA Repeater system.
 Repeater is 445.640 Neg offset PL 107.2 If you have D-Star the repeater is 447.140.
 We will be having a presentation latter in the season on NTS.

 Take a look at Los Angeles NTS Section.
 Read the part on the webpage about NTS Online Training to get started.
 It will help you understand the presentation latter on in the season.

-Monday nights at about 6:30 PM we have a playing of Amateur Radio Newsline and then at 7:00 PM all are welcome to join the weekly NET.
+Monday nights at about 6:25 PM we have the Amateur Radio Newsline and then at 7:00 PM all are welcome to join the weekly NET.
 At 7:30 PM we have a friendly informal chat on 10 Meters at 28.454 MHz or we will be doing some 2-meter AM chatting.

 Members of the Desert RATS club try our best to live by this code at all times.